FREQUENTLY ASKED QUESTIONS

 Do you have to give the insurer a statement?

 One or more of the insurance companies may request you sign a statement or give a tape-recorded statement of the facts of the accident.
 Other Insurers: You are NOT required to give a statement to the other insurer.
 Your Insurer: You have a right to no-fault benefits regardless of who caused the accident.
 There is usually no reason for your insurer to request a statement.
 However, in certain situations, they may have a right to a statement.
-It is very important that you talk to a lawyer at WOODS & THOMPSON, P.A. before providing any statements.
+It is very important that you meet with a personal injury lawyer at Woods & Thompson, P.A. before providing any statements.

 Are you required to sign a Release?